TovbinZ/UnifiedAI/README.md

-Simple_AI
+UnifiedAI
 =========

-Simple_AI is a Python package that simplifies interaction with multiple AI APIs by providing a single, unified API.
+UnifiedAI is a Python package that simplifies the usage of multiple AI APIs by providing a single, unified API.
 Currently, it supports OpenAI, Anthropic, and Google AI APIs.

 ## Features

-- Single API for multiple AI providers
+- Single API for multiple AI providers.
-- Easy switching between different AI models
+- Easy switching between different AI models.
-- Simplified authentication and API key management
+- Simplified authentication and API key management.

 Installation